-At the core of GVW's successful operations is its staff, currently comprised of twenty-seven (27) highly qualified people.
-Figure 2 presents the Adopted organizational structure of GVW for FY 2024/2025.
-The Adopted FY 2024/2025 organizational structure includes four (4) new staff positions beyond the FY 2023/2024 organizational structure.
+At the core of GVW's successful operations is its staff, currently comprised of thirty-one (31) highly qualified people.
+Figure 2 presents the proposed GVW organizational structure for FY 2025/2026.
+The proposed FY 2025/2026 organizational structure does not include any new staff positions beyond the FY 2024/2025 organizational structure.

 Figure 2.
-Adopted FY 2024/2025 Organizational Chart.
+Proposed FY 2025/2026 Organizational Chart.